Back to jobs

 Team Leadership

-• Lead, coach, and inspire a team of BDRs to achieve and exceed pipeline targets, fostering a collaborative, high-energy culture focused on collective success.
+• Lead, coach, and develop a team of BDRs to consistently achieve and exceed pipeline targets, building a collaborative, high-energy culture where people hold each other to a high standard and celebrate each other's wins.

 Strategy Development

-• Design and execute a comprehensive BDR strategy that drives consistent lead generation and pipeline growth in our target market of small and midsized medical practices.
+• Design and execute a BDR strategy that drives consistent lead generation and pipeline growth across our target market of healthcare providers and vendors.

-• Partner closely with Sales and Marketing to ensure BDR efforts are tightly aligned with overall business objectives, messaging, and campaign calendars.
+• Partner closely with Sales and Marketing to keep BDR outreach tightly aligned with go-to-market objectives, messaging, and campaign calendars.

-• Identify and test new outreach channels, sequences, and tactics to continuously expand our reach and improve conversion.
+• Test and iterate on outreach channels, sequences, and tactics to improve reach and conversion over time.

 Process Optimization

-• Continuously refine and improve BDR workflows — from prospecting and sequencing to handoff — to maximize efficiency and results.
+• Continuously refine BDR workflows from prospecting and sequencing through to handoff, so the team operates efficiently and the prospect experience is seamless.

-• Establish, monitor, and communicate clear KPIs that give the team real-time visibility into performance and opportunity.
+• Establish clear, trackable KPIs that give the team real-time visibility into performance and give leadership confidence in pipeline contribution.

-• Leverage HubSpot and other tools to streamline operations, maintain data quality, and track activity and pipeline metrics.
+• Leverage HubSpot and other tools to streamline operations, maintain data quality, and keep activity and pipeline metrics current and accurate.

 Cross-Functional Collaboration